-Trial Duration: the total duration of the trial will be 44 - 50 months with an anticipated recruitment period of 12 months, with an option to extend this to 18 months.
+Trial Duration: The trial will continue recruiting until study end date.
 Participant follow-up will continue for approximately 18 months following the end of recruitment.
 Recruitment progress and timelines will be monitored against projected recruitment and overall trial timelines will be adjusted, as necessary.